rbw/redap/README.rst

 Adding LDAP support to an application can be a time-consuming, tedious and complex task.

-Lapdance creates an abstraction layer on top of LDAP, in its own little habitat—or micro-service if you want—making everything great again.
+Lapdance creates an abstraction layer on top of LDAP, in its own little habitat—or micro-service if you want—making *everything great again!*.

 Description
 ------